Manuel-Kehl/Edit-Page/edit_page/README.md

 Potential Future Development
 ============================
-For hiding the link from non-admin users I basically see two possibilites:
+For hiding the link from non-admin users I basically see two possibilities:
 -  something like GSCOOKIEISSITEWIDE will be available for developers in a future version of GetSimple
 -  one could hide it via css or JavaScript, so it is not obviously visible to a user that does not know about its existence (sort of a hack, but would do the trick)